SkeldJS/Hindenburg/docs/Configuration.md

 The main configuration is a JSON file called `config.json` in the current working directory.

+Else, you can use the `HINDENBURG_CONFIG` environment variable to specify a custom file location.

+You can generate a default `config.json` file with the `yarn setup` command.

 Below shows valid configuration properties and their default values.

 ## Reactor
 ### Example
 ```json
 {